martinsmyth/New-McDonald/README.md

 # New-McDonald
-The project for the 2016 Graduate Workshop for Computational Social Science and Complexity at SFI, together with Merrit Hughes and Martin Smith.
+The project for the 2016 Graduate Workshop for Computational Social Science and Complexity at SFI, together with Merrit Hughes and Martin Smyth.

 The simulation output can be found in "output/figures" and "output/tables/build/".